TomaszWaszczyk/shortcuts-productivity-hacks/README.md

 `sudo docker info` - status

-`sudo docker images` - list of all images
+`sudo docker images -a` - list of all images

 `sudo docker ps -a` - list of all containers